Projects per year

 Research Interests

-I am a social and cultural historian of late twentieth-century Britain.
-My research interests include race, immigration, the New Left, cultural studies, urban history, sex work and photography, and I have published on these areas in Social History, History Workshop Journal, Patterns of Prejudice, Twentieth Century British History and other journals.
+I am a social and cultural historian of modern Britain.
+My research interests include the New Left, cultural studies, urban history, race, immigration and multiculturalism.
+I have published on these areas in Social History, History Workshop Journal, the Journal of British Studies, Twentieth Century British History and other academic journals.
 I am the co-editor of Cultural Studies 50 Years On (2016) and my first monograph - Black Handsworth: race in 1980s Britain - was published by the University of California Press in 2019 and shortlisted for the Whitfield Prize.
-I have curated several public exhibitions, including Janet Mendelsohn: Varna Road at the Ikon Gallery in 2016.
-My research has been supported by the Arts and Humanities Research Council the Fulbright Commission and, most recently, the British Academy.
+I have curated several public exhibitions, including Janet Mendelsohn: Varna Road at the Ikon Gallery in 2016, and have held visiting fellowships at New York University and Stanford University.
+My research has been supported by the Arts and Humanities Research Council, the Fulbright Commission and, most recently, the British Academy.

 Teaching